 – Butternut squash

-Use a dry tea-towel to pat the potatoes dry after soaking.
+Use a dry tea-towel to pat the baby potatoes dry after soaking.
 We want any excess moisture to be removed to maximise crispiness.

 If you love spice, get creative and add smoked paprika, cayenne pepper, cumin or other spices.
 This recipe is a great recipe to build upon.